AkosUzonyi/Tarock/api.md

 ### GET /gameSessions/{gameSessionID}/chat

 Returns the chat messages sent to this game session.
+Maximum 100 messages returned.

 Parameters:
 - from: Return messages sent after this unix timestamp in milliseconds.
 If 0 or missing, return all messages.
 If this parameter is provided and there are no messages sent after this time, the connection is kept alive, until at least one message arrives (long polling).